How Much Do Foster Parents Get Paid?

 How much foster carers are paid per week depends on a number of factors.
 These factors can include:

-• Child’s needs – each child will have a unique set of needs that require various degrees of support.
+• The child’s needs – each child will have a unique set of needs that require various degrees of support.

 • Age - the age of the child in your care.